-It was the summer of 2016, and the children’s charity Action for Children had just taken over the running of one of the country’s largest childcare center groups.
+It was the summer of 2016, and the children’s charity Action for Children had just taken over the running of one of the UK’s largest childcare center groups.

 “Action for Children went from operating 3 centers to 41 almost overnight,” Interim Director of Childcare Ruth Pimentel explains, “with settings in Northumberland, Stockton, Gateshead, and Derby to name just a few.
-It’s a big group of nurseries and they’re dotted all over the country.”
+It’s a big group of childcare centers and they’re dotted all over the country.”

-Action for Children work with disadvantaged children throughout the UK, so taking over these locations was a natural step for them.
-“It’s very much about being in communities where other businesses might not go,” Ruth goes on, “running this rather large group of nurseries presented a new and exciting challenge for the charity.”
+Action for Children work with disadvantaged children throughout the UK, so taking over these centers was a natural step for them.
+“It’s very much about being in communities where other businesses might not go,” Ruth goes on, “running this rather large group of childcare centers presented a new and exciting challenge for the charity.”

 What was going on?

-As the charity’s Interim Director of Childcare, Ruth’s number one priority was getting the locations into shape financially.
-“With the systems that were in place it was difficult to get a handle on where the nurseries were.
+As the charity’s Interim Director of Childcare, Ruth’s number one priority was getting the centers into shape financially.
+“With the systems that were in place it was difficult to get a handle on where the childcare centers were.
 How do you even know where to start if you don’t know what the financial performance is?”

 Ruth Pimentel, Director of Childcare, Spring Group